 Blackstone Fortress was the third in the new series of Warhammer Quest box sets, released in November 2018, and set in the 40k futuristic universe.
 A group of disparate explorers delve into the labyrinth of a vast and ancient space station to uncover its secrets via a series of missions leading to a final showdown scenario.
 This game uses the same core dice allocation mechanics found within Silver Tower and Hammerhal, and also has the familiar extra destiny dice rolling each round.
 However it adds some new and better ideas, such a random activation order using a card draw, which can be manipulated by special skills, and combat dice of different shapes to roll depending on a characters ability.
 Both of these are great improvements.

-Similar to Hammerhal and the original 1995 game, each adventure requires four heroes to play, albeit you can of course run multiple characters, and it generates its own enemy intelligence through dice rolling which is more like the Silver Tower approach, but does mean there is a lot of enemy dice rolling.
+Similar to Shadows over Hammerhal and the original 1995 game, each adventure requires four heroes to play, albeit you can easily run multiple characters due to its low complexity.
+The game generates its own enemy intelligence through dice rolling which is like the Silver Tower approach, but this will mean there is a lot of enemy dice rolling to do.
 All the components and tiles look great and the model set rivals Silver Tower for its huge variety and enjoyment to paint.

-Repeat playing can become repetitive over time, so games like this really need expansions to keep them alive, and this one is the best supported since the original 1995 game
+Repeat playing can become repetitive over time, so games like this really need expansions to keep them alive, and this was one of the best supported since the original 1995 game.
+Here are the additions you can make (my additions highlighted green = own, blue = part owned, red = not purchased) :

 Dreaded Ambull – a huge monster lurks within the fortress, this is a small expansion box which has a superb model and a nice side mission adventure, which can change your ongoing adventures slightly.
 Opinion > i love huge hulking monsters to fight in a quest mission showdown, and once this box set was released i knew i was going to have to buy the main game after all.
 Whilst this is quite expensive for a small expansion, the designers through White Dwarf expanded extra linked missions using this box, which for me make it a must have.
 This kind of monster is what the original set really needed as its icon, it is highly recommended.